-The CMA Digital Breakfasts are a monthly opportunity for members, non-members and clients to gain a unique insight into the digital world.
+The Content Marketing Association Digital Breakfasts are a monthly opportunity for members, non-members and clients to gain a unique insight into the digital world.

 They are established, thought leadership events featuring three individual speakers who present their own topics and then take part in a panel debate at the end.
 Each session is future thinking and provides an opportunity to learn successful strategies you can adopt in the digital landscape.
 Anyone who is interested in content marketing needs to come!